TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/migrating/migrating-from-v2/_index.md

 <!--more-->

-Keep in mind that {{% ttnv2 %}} (community network) machines were shut down on December 1, 2021, so devices can no longer be migrated from there.
+Keep in mind that {{% ttnv2 %}} machines were shut down on December 1, 2021, so devices can no longer be migrated from there.
 It is only possible to register them from scratch on {{% tts %}}.
 However, it is still possible to migrate devices from private {{% ttnv2 %}} servers, which is described in this section.

 ## Prerequisites